DUNE-DAQ/nanorc/README.md

 └────────────────────────────────────────────────────────────────────┘
 shonky rc>
 ```
-To see the comments available use `help`.
+To see the commands available use `help`.

 ```
 shonky rc> help